pitambarkhanra/energy_landscape_analysis/Variational_Bayes/README.md

 [NM: Also be explicit in what the input is and what the output is.]
 # Sample dataset:
 Contains [NM: What is the argument of this sentence?
 What file contains the example usage?] an example usage of `Bayesian_main.R` with a dummy data set named `Sample_data.mat`.
-The file `Sample_data.mat' contains a synthetic concatenated data from 4 participants and 1000 time points for each participant.
+The file `Sample_data.mat` contains a synthetic concatenated data from 4 participants and 1000 time points for each participant [NM: sounds like 4 data sets, but there is only one file, i.e., Sample_data.mat.
+Confusing].

 # Input:
 - Number of data sets, which users need to specify on line 5 in `Bayesian_main.R`.